Introduction

 Replication Reality Check (20 minutes)

-Pick one claim you have heard or read about AI and software development (e.g., "AI tools reduce onboarding time," "AI-generated code has more security vulnerabilities").
+Pick one claim you have heard or read about AI and software development (e.g., "AI tools reduce onboarding time" or "AI-generated code has more security vulnerabilities").
 Search for at least two studies that address this claim.
 Do they agree?
 If not, what differences in method might explain the disagreement?